 7. Demonstrate professional presence and communication competencies, including skills in meeting management, oral presentation, writing, and interpersonal effectiveness.

 The curriculum is 48 quarter-units, offered in six quarters of full time enrollment over 18 months.
-The program admits students in the Fall and Spring quarters.
+The program admits students in the Fall and Winter quarters.
 The student attends class on Tuesday night and visits the sites of exemplary Los Angeles area nonprofit organizations on two Saturdays each quarter.
 As soon as an applicant is accepted into the MANM program, the student is given the program calendar for the entire six quarters of study.

 In addition to classwork, each student undertakes one unit of supervised Field Work each quarter.
 The site and focus of the field work are chosen by the student and supervised by an MANM faculty member.
-The student is encouraged to use the Field Work as an opportunity to become involved in a variety of nonprofit organizations and activities and to expand her or his professional experience.
+The student is encouraged to use the Field Work as an opportunity to become involved in a variety of nonprofit organizations and activities and to expand her or his professional experience and resume.